yashikajayasinghe/step-interview-sample-app/README.md

 ![H2 Console Access](h2console.png)

-Bare in mind this is an *in-memory* database so any manual data or schema changes will be lost when you restart the API.
+Bare in mind this is an _in-memory_ database so any manual data or schema changes will be lost when you restart the API.

+# step-devops-interview

+Contains the scripts for DevOps Technical Interview

+1. We have an application (frontend – ReactJS, backend that exposes api that retrieves data from database – Kotlin) and we are building it as a Docker image.

+- What kind of cloud architecture would you design for managing container workloads for this application on AWS?
+- Please prepare a simple cloud architecture diagram to explain your answer and you can draw it on the whiteboard.

+2. There is a Jenkinsfile in this repository (https://github.com/linz/step-devops-interview).

+- Could you please tell us, based on the Jenkinsfile, what does the pipeline do?
+- I want to be notified when a stage fails, how can we do it?